What is Valerian herbal remedy?

 Multiple constituents are likely responsible for its pharmacological effects.

 Valerian might improve sleep quality without producing side effects.

-I would recommend you try it first as a tea, and then if needed, a stronger option as a tincture.
+I recommend you try it first as a tea and then a stronger option as a tincture if needed.

 I wish you all a calming day and a good night sleep! 🙂